Backroads4Me/ha-addons/bluetooth-wifi-setup/DOCS.md

 ### Important Warnings

-⚠️ **This addon runs with elevated privileges** (SYS_ADMIN, NET_ADMIN) to configure network settings.
+⚠️ **This addon runs with elevated privileges** (SYS_ADMIN, NET_ADMIN, SYS_RAWIO) to configure network settings.

-⚠️ **BLE communication is unencrypted by default** unless you enable the encryption feature and have the premium mobile app.
+⚠️ **Bluetooth communication is unencrypted by default** unless you enable the encryption feature and have the premium mobile app.

 ⚠️ **Anyone with the BTBerryWifi app can connect** during the active window and potentially configure your WiFi.